About The Authors

 Larry Peterson is the Robert E. Kahn Professor of Computer Science, Emeritus at Princeton University, where he served as Chair from 2003-2009.
-He is a co-author of the best selling networking textbook Computer Networks: A Systems Approach (6e), which is now available as open source on GitHub.
 His research focuses on the design, implementation, and operation of Internet-scale distributed systems, including the widely used PlanetLab and MeasurementLab platforms.
-He is currently leading the CORD and Aether access-edge cloud projects at the Open Networking Foundation (ONF), where he serves CTO.
-Professor Peterson is a member of the National Academy of Engineering, a Fellow of the ACM and the IEEE, the 2010 recipient of the IEEE Kobayashi Computer and Communication Award, and the 2013 recipient of the ACM SIGCOMM Award.
-He received his Ph.D. degree from Purdue University in 1985.
+He is currently contributing to the Aether access-edge cloud project at the Open Networking Foundation (ONF), where he serves as Chief Scientist.
+Peterson is a member of the National Academy of Engineering, a Fellow of the ACM and the IEEE, the 2010 recipient of the IEEE Kobayashi Computer and Communication Award, and the 2013 recipient of the ACM SIGCOMM Award.
+He received his Ph.D. degree from Purdue University.